 I wish you could tell him that it’s all downhill from here, that it will be easy and pleasant.
 But we know that is not the case.
 You still have a role to play, both as a friend and as a guide to a neophyte in the wide landscape of Catholicism.

 Encourage him to dive deep: adoration, learning about the saints, daily Mass, devotions.
 He may even need to leave the arguments and apologetics aside for a while.
 I know I did.
-I wanted to immerse myself in the Catholic Faith and discover what treasures lay beneath the surface.
+I wanted to immerse myself in the Catholic faith and discover what treasures lay beneath the surface.

-Suggest that he consider getting to know fellow Catholics by getting involved: Knights of Columbus, men’s groups, St. Vincent de Paul society, or just helping with the parish seasonal festivals.
+Suggest that he consider getting to know fellow Catholics by getting involved: Knights of Columbus, men’s groups, the St. Vincent de Paul society, or just helping with the parish seasonal festivals.
 The goal is to help him get connected to the Catholic community and for him to have the opportunity to serve the Church and the world as a Catholic.

 He may face disappointment or even disillusionment.
 We know that the Catholic Church is made up of people, and people can be selfish, rude, and inconsiderate.
 That can be jarring.
 Also, some liturgies are celebrated with appropriate reverence and beauty; others are done in a sloppy and slipshod way.